Understanding Our Watersheds

 Explore SEAWA’s Region

-Dive into SEAWA’s watershed map to see the full basin, or zoom into local pocket watersheds to understand how creeks, coulees, and wetlands connect to the larger system.
+Dive into SEAWA’s watershed map to see the full basin, or zoom into Local sub-watersheds or "pocket watersheds" to understand how creeks, coulees, and wetlands connect to the larger system.

 SEAWA Watersheds